 - Linen garments absorb a lot of water during the wash cycle; dry linen items separately so they don't moisten other garments.

 - If you choose to iron your linen before storing them, turn the item inside out and use a steam setting.

 - Store linen clothing in a plastic container that will keep out bugs and moisture and put it in a cool, dry place.

 Have you ever taken a bathing suit out of storage and found that the color has faded and the elastic or fabric has deteriorated?
 That's because chlorinated water, sun exposure, sweat, and suntan lotions can make the man-made materials dull, brittle, and dry.
 Wash and store your suits with these tips so you can use them another season:

 - Wash women's and children's bathing suits by hand with mild dishwashing detergent (not laundry detergent) to avoid over-agitation in the wash.

 - Lay bathing suits flat to dry so they aren't misshapen; putting them in the dryer will dry out fibers.

 - Men's swimsuits are made from different man-made materials that can be safely washed in the washing machine.
-However, elastic waistbands may become brittle over time.
+However, elastic waistbands may become brittle over time leading to snagging or tearing.

 - If you want to use a washing machine, put suits in a mesh bag to protect straps and mesh fabrics and use mild, bleach-free detergent.

 - Make certain bathing suits are bone dry before you place them in a plastic bin or drawer; any trace of moisture can breed mold and mildew.

 Store Summer Clothes

 Now that you've cleaned and preserved summer clothing, the next step is to correctly store them.
 You'll need the right supplies, such as hangers, storage bags, and storage containers.

 Select sturdy hangers that won't rust or discolor fabrics.
 (That means avoiding the thin wire hangers provided by cleaners.)
 Here are tips for using the best hangers for various garments, whatever seasonal clothing you're storing:

 - Hang structured items like jackets on shaped hangers to support the shoulders.